Jack Bogle

 Accomplishments

-- 01Founded The Vanguard Group in 1975, establishing a unique client-owned mutual structure.
+- 01Founded The Vanguard Group in 1975, establishing a client-owned structure where the funds own the management company.

-- 02Launched the First Index Investment Trust (Vanguard 500 Index Fund) in 1976, initiating the era of low-cost index investing.
+- 02Launched the First Index Investment Trust (Vanguard 500 Index Fund) in 1976, the first index fund available to individual investors, democratizing access to market-beating returns.

-- 03Grew Vanguard to become one of the world's largest asset managers with trillions under management.
+- 06Built Vanguard into one of the largest asset managers globally, with trillions in assets under management, predominantly through index funds and ETFs.

 Lessons for Operators